sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-02_instructions.md

 1. Use the Data Migration Assistant.

 ### Task 1: Install the Data Migration Assistant (DMA) on Windows

+> **Note**: If Data Migration Assistant is already installed, you can skip this task.

 1. Go to [https://www.microsoft.com/en-us/download/details.aspx?id=53595](https://www.microsoft.com/en-us/download/details.aspx?id=53595)
 1. Confirm that your environment supports the software by checking the required System Requirements.